Hashmalika/foodfactr/README.md

 Key features include:

-* Barcode scanner using Quagga.js to identify packaged food items
+* Barcode scanner using Quagga.js to identify packaged food items  (yet to connect with backend)

 * Meal planning with nutritional breakdown (calories, protein, carbs, fat)

-* Exercise diary with cardio/strength logging, calorie burn estimates, and notes
+* Exercise diary with cardio/strength logging, calorie burn estimates, and notes (yet to complete)

 * Profile section to customize dietary goals and preferences

-* Nutrition tracker for daily and weekly progress visualization
+* Nutrition tracker for daily and weekly progress visualization (yet to complete)

 * Product lookup from a MongoDB-based food database